 Yes, I’ll admit it.
-Up until now I’ve been terrified of making pie.
+Up until now, I’ve been terrified of making pie.
 Well, not the whole pie; fillings I can handle with great aplomb.
 But crust?
-Flaky, buttery crust that holds all that luscious filling in its perfectly golden clutches so that it simply melts in your mouth the instant you bite into it?
+The flaky, buttery crust that holds all that luscious filling in its perfectly golden clutches so that it simply melts in your mouth the instant you bite into it?
 Totally scary to me.

 What if I didn’t have the appropriate machine to process my dough?
 “Use a pastry blender.”
 And if I didn’t have one of those?
 “Use two forks.
 You have two forks.”